The NHS is made up of a wide range of organisations specialising in different types of services for patients.

 This guide explains organisations in the healthcare system and how they work together.
 Alternatively, the King’s Fund, an independent charitable organisation, has produced a brief animation explaining the new structure of the NHS.
 You can watch this here.

-For further information on individual organisations and understanding their roles within the NHS please see the NHS Choices website here.
+For further information on individual organisations and understanding their roles within the NHS please see the NHS website here.

 Transforming Care for People with Learning Disabilties and/or Autism